Wasp Chess Engine

 Position Evaluation

 For normal play Wasp uses the embedded 16-bit integer weights and integer math to calculate the node values.
-To speed up calculation, a list of inputs and the corresponding hidden layer node vector is cached after every evaluation.
-When a position is evaluated, instead of computing the hidden layer node vector from scratch, the cached hidden layer vector is copied and then then updated based on the difference in piece locations for the current board as compared to the cached board.
+To speed up calculation, whenever a position is evaluated it is "cached" and can usually be used to incrementally update the next position that is evaluated.
+The incremental evaluation first copies the hidden layer node values from the cache and then updates them by subtracting the weights vector for piece/square inputs in the cached position but not in the current position and adding the weights vector for piece/square inputs in the current position but not in the cached position.
 Functions for vector copy, add, subtract, and dot-product use SIMD (single instruction, multiple data) instructions to process up to 16 calculations simultaneously.

 Wasp has gained over 300 Elo by moving from a hand-crafted eval to the NN eval!